If something goes wrong

-To enable us to investigate your complaint, you need to follow our Code of Conduct and review our complaints resolution process, as illustrated below, which explains our remit for investigations.
-You can then begin the process by completing the complaints form, and submitting via email to email@example.com.
+To enable us to investigate your complaint, you need to follow the Our Code of Conduct and review our complaints resolution process, as illustrated below, which explains our remit for investigations.
+You can then begin the process by completing the complaints form.
+Completed forms must be returned to email@example.com

 Upon resolution of your complaint, or in the event that we are unable to assist you any further, our investigation will cease.
 At that point, we might still deem it necessary to carry out an internal review with the registered contractor.
 The outcome of internal reviews cannot be shared externally – but they can lead to action being taken against contractors.

 We take all complaints seriously and we are committed to dealing with complaints fairly and impartially.
 We understand that this can be a difficult and stressful time, but we cannot provide exact timescales for resolving your complaint.
 We rely on clear evidence being provided to help prevent delays.
 Other factors that may impact the timeframe for resolving a complaint include a lack of communication, responses from either party, disputes, and failures to provide full details of all concerns in the first instance.